 Civic groups and social justice organizations are often the most effective advocates for low income communities and communities of color in local and regional policy conversations.
-Ride New Orleans is one such organization, formed in the wake of Hurricane Katrina to advocate for riders as the transit system recovered from the storm's devastating impacts.
+Ride New Orleans is one such organization, formed in the wake of Hurricane Katrina to advocate for transit riders as the transit system recovered from the storm's devastating impacts.
 Ride has emphasized the importance of restoring bus service throughout the region, to best serve New Orleans' residents and employers.

 Ride's advocacy starts with understanding community concerns.
 By working with riders to set the organization's agenda, Ride ensures that it is building campaigns that people care about.
-Through its engagement efforts, Ride has identified strategic priorities like improved service frequency and reliability, cross-county travel, and improved stop and station amenities.
-Partly due to Ride's advocacy, the Regional Transit Authority (RTA) undertook a major strategic planning effort that recommended a new high-frequency transit network, improved bus stop facilities, higher-quality open data, and goals tied to clear performance measures and targets69.
+Through its engagement efforts, Ride has identified strategic priorities like improved service frequency and reliability, facilitated cross-county travel, and improved stop and station amenities.
+In part as a result of Ride's advocacy, the Regional Transit Authority (RTA) undertook a major strategic planning effort that recommended a number of policies for which Ride has advocated, including a new high-frequency transit network, improved bus stop facilities, higher-quality open data, and a series of goals tied to clear performance measures and targets.

-This is a stark contrast to the RTA's emphasis on restoring service to and growing the city's streetcar network, which carries fewer people, is more expensive to operate, and whose ridership is skewed toward tourists and other recreational users.
+This is a stark contrast with the RTA's emphasis on restoring service to and growing the city's streetcar network, which carries fewer people, is more expensive to operate, and whose ridership is skewed toward tourists and other recreational users.
 Focusing on shiny, high-cost transit investments with limited transporation benefit is commonplace among businesses and elected officials who value economic development and increasing property values over real improvements in transportation access.

-Bus service could meet the need for improved transit in most American cities, but they are often treated as a second or third class transportation mode.
-Buses in America carry racial and cultural stigmas formed during the height of white flight in the 60s and 70s.
-The stigma is exacerbated by the fact that bus service in the U.S. is often not very good.
-Buses are also less profitable for transit engineering and manufacturing firms, and do not offer conventional ribbon-cutting opportunities for politicians.
+Improved bus service could meet the need for improved transit in most American cities, but buses are often treated as a second-class transportation mode.

+Buses in America carry racial and cultural stigmas formed during the height of white flight in the 60s and 70s in cities across the U.S., stigmas that are exacerbated by the fact that bus service in the U.S. is often not very good.
+Buses are also less profitable for transit engineering and manufacturing firms, and buses do not offer conventional ribbon-cutting opportunities for politicians hungry for their next photo-op.
+Bus service can and should be better, and that will help reduce the stigmas-but when politics and/or profit drive transit investment, transit access improvements and addressing real community priorities become secondary (which in turn, ironically, undermines transit's political and economic benefits).

-Organizations like Ride NOLA are helping to combat implicit, inequality-reinforcing assumptions, Ride grounds its claims with its own spatial analysis of the region's demographics, job centers, and transit service.
-In its 2016 "State of Transit in New Orleans" report, Ride analyzed service frequencies by route (comparing pre-Katrina service levels to current service levels) and analyzed access to jobs for people driving relative to people using transit70.
+To combat these implicit, inequality-reinforcing assumptions, Ride grounds its claims with its own spatial analysis of the region's demographics, job centers, and transit service-using this analysis to identify service gaps that create or perpetuate transportation inequities in the region.
+In its 2016 "State of Transit in New Orleans" report, for example, Ride analyzed service frequencies by route (comparing pre-Katrina service levels to current service levels) and analyzed access to jobs for people driving relative to people using transit.